osisoft/PI-Adapter/V1/Installation/Installation prerequisites.md

  - Windows Client: 7, 8.1, 10 (1607+)
  - Windows Server: 2012 R2+

-You can download OSIsoft Adapter for OPC UA from the OSIsoft Customer Portal: <insert Salesforce link here>
+You can download any OSIsoft adapter from the [OSIsoft Customer Portal](https://customers.osisoft.com/s/).